Particular/docs.particular.net/transports/upgrades/asbs-1to2.md

 ## Native message customization

-`IMessageHandlerContext` and `IPipelineContext` no longer need to be passed to the `CustomizeNativeMessage` method.
+`IMessageHandlerContext` and `IPipelineContext` are no longer needed to be passed to the `CustomizeNativeMessage` method.
 See the [native message customization documentation](/transports/azure-service-bus/native-message-access.md) for further details.